IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Town NPCs getting daybroken by enemy attacks while you had the Fiery Heart

 -Stormbreaker not counting the lightning as modded throwing damage

+-A few issues when using vanilla throwing items, for now

 -An invisible non-transparent pixel on Rusty Sword's sprite, causing it to look odd ingame